tacodata/hyperkube/README.md

 # hyperkube

-a Makefile to build your own hyperkube image
+a Makefile to build your own hyperkube image test

 ## Summary
 This Makefile and Dockerfile can be used to build your own version